Southern European borrowing costs jump on banks, growth worries

 LONDON, Feb 8 (Reuters) - Borrowing costs in the euro zone’s most indebted countries jumped on Monday as concerns over global growth and the health of Europe’s financial sector pushed investors into safe-haven assets.

-Yields on triple-A rated German two-year bonds hit a record low of minus 0.52 percent, whilst 10-year yields fell 9 basis points (bps) to 0.23 percent, a level not seen since April 2015.
+Yields on triple-A rated German two-year bonds hit a record low of minus 0.506 percent, while the shares of Germany’s Deutsche Bank fell 4.7 percent to their lowest levels since February 2009.

+The cost of insuring financials’ subordinated debt hit its highest since April 2013, according to Markit data.

-Meanwhile, the gap between the yields of Portuguese 10-year bonds PT10YT-TWEB and benchmark German Bunds hit its widest levels since March 2014.
-Equivalent Italian and Spanish yield spreads were at their widest since July 2015.
+The gap between the yields of Portuguese 10-year bonds and benchmark German Bunds hit its widest levels since March 2014.
+Equivalent Italian and Spanish yield spreads were at their widest since September 2015 and July 2015, respectively.

 “It is risk off with capital ‘R’,” said ING senior rate strategist Martin van Vliet.